-2020 December events bring holiday lights, festive photos, Christmas markets, and sparkly displays to Northern Virginia for a month of holiday fun.
-You’ll also find special outdoor activities at area parks and historic sites along with beautiful fireworks to finish the year in style.
+2022 December events bring holiday lights, festive photos, Christmas markets, and holiday festivals to Northern Virginia for a month of fun.
+Special outdoor activities at area parks and historic sites along with beautiful fireworks finish the year in style.

-The annual Fun in Fairfax VA December listing is usually one of our longest event lists of the year.
+The annual Fun in Fairfax VA December listing is one of our longest event lists of the year.
 Annual holiday celebrations return to towns, cities, malls, and parks throughout the Northern Virginia region.
-Sadly, some of the annual festivals are canceled in 2020.

 December events are listed below in order of start date with multi-day events listed first.
+Our list includes events in Fairfax, Loudoun, and Prince William Counties plus nearby cities and areas.
 At the end, we list annual events that are canceled this year.
-We look forward to their return in 2021.
+We look forward to their return in 2023.

-Please click the links for additional details and always check ahead for inclement weather closings.
+Follow the links for additional details and to purchase tickets.
+And always check ahead for inclement weather closings.
 Many events are held rain or shine, while others close on especially rainy, windy, or chilly days.

 A City of Fairfax holiday tradition returns for the fourth year.
 The Old Town holiday market is held during the first two weekends of December.
 Shop local for crafts, gourmet treats, and unique holiday gifts.
 Vendors will vary each weekend.
 Free; Friday 5:00 – 8:00, Saturday 12:00 – 6:00, and Sunday 12:00 – 5:00.